-With respect to terminal capacity and assuming the yard developments as per above, under Scenario A the Webb Dock East limiting capacity was 1,220,000 TEU/annum.
+With respect to terminal capacity and assuming the yard developments as per above, under Scenario A the Webb Dock East limiting capacity was 1,120,000 TEU/annum which was a cap set by the minimum STS crane spacing and maximum productivity per STS crane.

-This would result in a berthline productivity of 1,667 TEU/m/annum.
+This would result in a berthline productivity of 1,532 TEU/m/annum.

-It should be noted that, on the basis of the modelling assumptions, this capacity of 1,220,000 TEU/annum would not be reached until the 2040's.
+It should be noted that, on the basis of the modelling assumptions, this capacity of 1,120,000 TEU/annum would not be reached until the 2040's.
 The reason for this is that berth capacity is calculated as a function of crane allocation (based on fleet size) and productivity rates as previously outlined in the report.
+It is only around 2041 that productivity rates reach the assumed STS crane annual productivity cap.

-Under Scenarios B1 - C, the terminal capacity is increased to up to 1,460,000 TEU/annum.
+Under Scenarios B1 - C, the terminal capacity is increased to 1,200,000 to 1,320,000 TEU/annum respectively.